bouzouidja/MobilityDB-AWS/README.md

 Deployment using Citus cluster and AWS EC2 instances
 ------------

 ### Deploy mobilitydb-aws as standalone
 Before doing this step you need to connect within your AWS EC2 machine known as master node.
-We assume that we have already create and configure one AWS EC2 host master node and some AWS EC2 host worker node.
+We have already create and configure one AWS EC2 host master node and some AWS EC2 host worker node.
 - You can run the image as standalone using docker run command, Execute this on all cluster's nodes.
 ```bash
 sudo ssh -i YourKeyPairGenerated.pem ubuntu@EC2_Public_IP_Address